skondapalli/hello-world/README.md

 # hello-world
-This is my firest work on GIT.
+This is my first work on GIT.
 I would like to learn GIT and master in it.